signal11/hidapi/linux/README.txt

 -----------------------------------
 On Kernel versions < 2.6.34, if your device uses numbered reports, an extra byte will be returned at the beginning of all reports returned from read() for hidraw devices.
-This is worked around in the libary.
+This is worked around in the library.
 No action should be necessary in the client library.

 On Kernel versions < 2.6.35, reports will only be sent using a Set_Report